M4RKUS28/EasyForm/ARCHITECTURE_FLOW.md

 #### Image Retrieval and Usage

-**Both text and image RAG are fetched together** in the same search call!
+**Both text and image RAG are fetched together** for each question-specific search call.

 **Text chunks usage**:
 - Top 5 chunks included in prompt as text